 - Revised credit balance = 110+11.71 = 121.71

 When you consume all of the pre-purchased credits, you can purchase more Druva Phoenix credits to continue the data storage to the Druva Cloud.
-When your purchased credits exhaust, Phoenix continues your data storage to the Phoenix Cloud and displays the excess credits consumed (below zero) in red on the dashboard.
-Phoenix applies on-demand pricing to the credits consumed beyond the purchased credits.
+When your purchased credits exhaust, Druva Phoenix continues your data storage to the Druva Cloud and displays the excess credits consumed (below zero) in red on the dashboard.
+Druva Phoenix applies on-demand pricing to the credits consumed beyond the purchased credits.

 Example: Consider that the credit balance on a particular day, for example, February 15, 2017, is 2, and consumes additional 2.5 and 4 credits during the next consecutive days, respectively.